 demonstrated he could be trusted with my career.
 He

 watched over me.
 He had the ultimate integrity.
 He knew my

 goals and put me in places and situations to help me meet

-and gave me every opportunity to shine.
-When I was in
+succeed and gave me every opportunity to shine.
+When I